dvVenuto/Bellman_Ford/README.md

 # Bellman_Ford
-Implementation of the bellman ford algorithm for shortest path.
+Implementation of the bellman ford algorithm for shortest path in a weighted graph with negative weights.